Skip to main content

 CLI Pre-compiled Binary

-The pre-compiled binary is available in the release page.
-To install it, the typical workflow is as follow:
+The pre-compiled binary is available on the release page.
+To install it, the typical workflow is as follows:

 1. Download the compressed executable file (.zip or .tar.gz) in the release page to your computer, either using a browser or using a command line app.